fastlane/fastlane/README.md

 # TestFlight

+**New**: To upload builds to TestFlight, use the new [pilot](https://github.com/fastlane/pilot) tool.

-To upload a new build to Apple `TestFlight` use the following command:
+Upload a new build to Apple `TestFlight` use the following command:

 ```
 deliver testflight